 What does Arthritis mean?
 Is it a life sentence?
 Can it be cured?

-One of the common things that a patient will tell me when they are recounting their medical history to me is that they have arthritis in a joint – maybe in a knee, or a shoulder joint, or a thumb joint or in their spine.
+One of the common things that patients tell us when recounting their medical history, is that they have arthritis in a joint – maybe in a knee, a shoulder joint, a thumb joint or their spine.
 Sometimes they come in because they are suspicious that arthritis is causing their pain.

 Did you know that Arthritis is an umbrella term for over 100 conditions affecting the joints?